NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **DataInstallerAp** - Provides an interactive means to install data on the client.

-**Shapefiles** -  Illustrates how to import ESRI Shapefiles into World Wind.
+**Shapefiles** -  Illustrates how to import ESRI Shapefiles into WorldWind.

 **ExtrudedPolygonsFromShapefile** -  Shows how to load extruded shapes from Shapefiles.

-**VPFLayerDemo** -  Illustrates how to import data from a Vector Product Format (VPF) database into World Wind.
+**VPFLayerDemo** -  Illustrates how to import data from a Vector Product Format (VPF) database into WorldWind.

 **FlatWorldEartquakes** -  Demonstrates how to use the EarthFlat and FlatOrbitView to display USGS’ latest earthquakes RSS feed.